Discover what you are naturally good at

 Question #3: When were you at your peak in life?
 What made this time special to you?

 The point of this question is not to make your current situation seem dull.
-Instead, the interviewer wants to know what you consider success and what truly motivates you/ gives you happiness.
+Instead, the interviewer wants to know what you consider success and what truly motivates you / gives you happiness.
 Recall a time when you felt especially fulfilled in life.
 Avoid equating fulfillment with monetary success.
 This would be one of the greatest mistakes you could make when answering this question.
 Instead, think about a time when you worked extremely hard to achieve something and the immense satisfaction you received after finishing that task.
 Think about the impact you made on your coworkers, friends, or customers when you achieved this success.

 Your peak should be related to fulfilling yourself and achieving your goals, so share what made you motivated and happy after the high point of your life.
 Since you were likely passionate about this moment, talk about what invokes such emotions in you.
 Why was it meaningful?
 Recall the people and their reactions to their success.
 Talk about the impact you had on them, for example.
+Here’s an example answer: In one of my previous roles, I worked in the real estate industry.
+It’s a very community-based and relationship-oriented business, but as someone who is driven by my beliefs and personal values, I felt that we could be doing more for the community.

 Question #4: What do you hope to achieve in the future?

-Then, speak about your longer-term goals, such as 5-15-year goals.
+The point of this question is to see whether or not your values and goals align with the goals/values of the company.
+Answer honestly and specifically.
+Give the interviewer your short-term goals.
+These are goals you plan to achieve within days, weeks, months, or a year.
+This will help the interviewer know your immediate motivation when starting the job.
+Then, speak about your longer-term goals, such as a 5-, 10- or 15-year goal.
 Finally, give the interviewer deep insights into what you want to achieve over your lifetime.
 This goal is your primary motivator and mission, so it is important that it can relate to the company’s goal.
 Ensure that both your long and short-term goals are related to your overall goal.
 You do not want your goals to be vague and sparse.

 Question #5: What are you most proud of?

 Many candidates believe this is a difficult question to answer.
 It can be tough to shorten your proudest moment into a few-minute response.
 Also, many individuals feel like responding to this question is bragging.
 Do not approach the question with that mindset.
 Instead, think of a moment when you achieved something meaningful to you.
 This should relate to the passion and strengths previously mentioned.
 Tell the interviewer how much work you put into something and how happy you were to see success as a result.
+Talk about how you saw someone else happy as a result of your work and the pride you felt after making that individual happy.
+In general, the moment you describe as being your proudest should center around achieving your biggest goal and leaving a positive impact on others.

-Strength spotting interviews FAQ
+Strength interviews FAQ

 How do you find the strengths for the interview?